vkotek/pyp-w2-gw-linked-list/README.md

 >>> l.append("good bye")
 ```

-To get the counter of how many elements are contained in the list at certain time, call the `count` method, or just apply the `len()` built-in function to the list:
+To get the length of the list at certain time, call the `count` method, or just apply the `len()` built-in function to the list:

 ```python
 >>> l.count()